Courses & Tutoring

 Other Courses That Fulfill Honors Experience Requirements

 Grand Challenge CurriculumThe Office for Undergraduate Education has collaborated with deans and faculty to develop Grand Challenge Curriculum (GCC) courses.
 These courses address important global issues through a solution-driven, interdisciplinary approach to learning.
 Cross-disciplinary instructors bring unique perspectives to the Grand Challenge being explored.
-Each GCC course fulfills one Honors Experience course requirement.
+Each GCC course taken at the 3xxx level or higher fulfills one Honors Course requirement.

 Graduate Level CoursesBy virtue of its graduate education mission, the University offers advanced classes at the 5xxx through 8xxx level that may be especially appropriate for Honors students to take as they seek to broaden and deepen their knowledge of their fields of interest.